rcmdnk/ec2/docs/shell-completion.md

 compinit
 ```

-The completion list is generated dynamically from ec2 commands, so it follows
+The completion list is kept in the completion file itself, so pressing Tab does
-the installed command's available subcommands.
+not start `ec2`, read the user configuration, or contact AWS.
+Update the list
+when adding a new top-level subcommand.